 The special abilities or vulnerabilities of the monster also apply to your helper, and vice versa.
-For instance, if a Warrior helps you, you will win if your combined total ties that of the monster, and he can Berserk and discard cards to add to his combat strength (but only once per combat, not once per monster).
-If you are facing the Ram-a-Llama-Ding-Dong and an Elf helps you, he brings an extra +3 to the fight, just as though it were his own combat.
-But if you are facing the Bugaboo and a Cleric helps you, the monster's combat strength is increased by 4 (unless you, too, are a Cleric and the monster's combat strength has already been increased).
+For instance, if you are not a Merchant, but a Merchant helps you, the Almighty Cod will be a -3 against you.
+But if you are facing Sir Francis Drake and a munchkin with a Spanish accent helps you, the foe's level is increased by 5 (unless you, too, are Spanish and the foe's level has already been increased . . . don't increase it twice).

 If someone successfully helps you kill the monster, discard it, draw Treasures (see Rewards, below), and follow any special instructions on the monster card.
 You level up for each slain monster.
-Your helper does not go up any levels . . . unless he's an Elf, in which case he gains one level for each monster slain.
+Your helper does not go up any levels.
 You draw the Treasure cards, even if it was your helper's special ability that defeated the monster, and distribute them according to the agreement you reached.